 Adjunct Professor, Health Research and Policy - Epidemiology

-Bio Jeroen’s expertise is evidence synthesis and decision modeling.
-His current interests are statistical methods for evidence synthesis and the development of open-source decision models to facilitate value assessment of medical interventions.
+Bio Jeroen’s expertise is evidence synthesis and cost-effectiveness evaluations in a variety of disease states.
+His current interests are statistical methods for evidence synthesis and the development of open-source simulation and decision models to facilitate value assessment of medical interventions.
 Jeroen has performed applied and methods research in his areas of expertise.
-Notable contributions are guidance for consumers and producers of network meta-analysis studies, meta-analysis models for synthesis of time-to-event data, repeated measures, and integration of patient level data with study level data.
+Notable contributions are the development of synthesis methods to overcome the typical challenges in cost-effectiveness evaluations characterized by gaps in the evidence base and complex evidence structures.
+Furthermore, he led initiatives to develop guidance for consumers and producers of network meta-analysis studies.
 He is a co-author of a textbook on network meta-analysis for decision-making.
 Jeroen has a PhD in epidemiology from the Erasmus University in the Netherlands.